MarisaKirisame/DefComBlog/Calculator.md

     Expr right = this.right.simp();
     return mkPlus(left, right);

 We begin by traversing left and right, simplifying them.
 Note that the above code is universal - we can also do this for the simpl() for Mult (of course, we have to change mkPlus into mkMult).
 This is because if a == and b == y, mkPlus(a, b) == mkPlus(x, y).
 Even when we have nothing to do for a Node, we can and should still optimize by recursing.
 This way its children can do it's things.
-Now, onto the s
+Now, onto some real optimization for Plus.

-If left or right is 0, we just return the other Expr.

-    Expr simp() {
-      if (left.equals(Cal.mkLit(0))) {
+      // After left, right is defined, before mkPlus if (left.equals(Cal.mkLit(0))) {
         return right;
       } else if (right.equals(Cal.mkLit(0))) {
         return left;
-      } else {
-        return this;
       }

-    }
+If left or right is 0, we just return the other Expr.
 Note that I had override equals for all the Expr.
 I wont show them because they are not interesting, but you can see them in the code.
-Are we done?
+Another caseLAre we done?
 If we think about it, if left and right are both Lit, we can do our simplification by adding them up.

     if (left instanceof Lit && right instanceof Lit) {
       return mkLit(((Lit) left).val + ((Lit) right).val);